Why invest in student accommodation?

 Overseas students

-It is estimated that the numbers of overseas students studying in the UK will increase by between 15% and 20% over the next five years.
-Typically, overseas students are more likely to favour the new private halls, with their high specification finishing’s and city centre locations, and in some way it could be said that they have initiated this growing demand for high quality student accommodations.
+It is estimated that the number of overseas students studying in the UK will increase over the next five years.
+Typically, overseas students are more likely to favour the new private halls, with their high-spec finishing and city centre locations, and in some way, they could be said to have initiated this growing demand for high-quality student accommodations.

 New investment sector